itsallcode/white-rabbit/README.md

 #### Optional configuration settings

-Currently, you can configure the destination path, separator and flag in white rabbit's configuration file:
+Currently, you can configure the destination path, separator and flag in WhiteRabbit's configuration file:

 ```properties
 csv.destination = ~/working_time_reports